 Dear OCNI Members, Partners, and Customers,

-To support our members in this time of uncertainty, we’ll being collecting important resources and providing guidance to the many SME’s that comprise a large and important part of the nuclear supply chain.
-Check back here regularly for updates and timely information on programs that governments have put in place to support nuclear businesses in these challenging times.
+To support our members during this time of uncertainty, we will be collecting important resources and providing guidance to the many SME’s that comprise a significant part of the nuclear supply chain.
+Check back regularly for updates on programs that have been put in place to support nuclear businesses during COVID-19.

-OCNI has developed this toolkit to help you stay informed on materials available on the COVID-19.
-Please share these materials, bookmark the page, and check back often for the most up-to-date information.
+OCNI has complied a list of resources to help you stay informed on the materials available during COVID-19.
+Please share these materials, bookmark this page, and continue to check back for up-to-date information.

 - Manufacturing Production during COVID-19 (With insights from Nu-Tech Precision Metals Inc.)

 - Mental Health Presentation by Dr. Michelle Malborough – Featured in OCNI’s Doc Talk May 22, 2020

 - COVID 19 Economic Relief: Eligibility and How to Apply (Prepared by Christy Kelly of IG Wealth Management)

 - Summary of Government Support for Business – April 7, 2020 (Prepared by Marilyn Clake of LXM Law)